pikvm/pikvm/docs/bluetooth_hid.md

 This is not the main case of using PiKVM since you still need it to pair with a remote host, but can be used for something like mobile KVM.

 !!! warning
     Using Bluetooth HID requires additional configuration of the operating system.
 For v2+, this means losing the UART port, since it will be used by Bluetooth.
 Also, Bluetooth operation was tested only on RPi4 and v2+ platform.
 Other boards may require different system service settings.
+Making the required changes for BT to work will also disable normal KB/MOUSE functionality therefor this will need to be disabled before normal operation can occur.

 !!! note
     Bluetooth mouse can work only in [relative mode](mouse.md).
 The reason is that many Bluetooth host drivers do not correctly implement HID descriptors.
 Horizontal scrolling is not supported for the same reason.